The side of the Richard Doll building

 • Nutritional Epidemiology

-• Principles and Applications of Data Science
+• Principles and Applications of Data Science.

-Entry requirements for entry in 2025-26
+Entry requirements for entry in 2026-27

 Proven and potential academic excellence

 The requirements described below are specific to this course and apply only in the year of entry that is shown.
-You can use our interactive tool to help you evaluate whether your application is likely to be competitive.
+You can use our guidance to help you evaluate whether your application is likely to be competitive.

-We know that factors such as socio-economic circumstances and school performance can make it difficult for students to demonstrate their full potential.
+We know that contextual factors can make it difficult for candidates to demonstrate their full potential.
 This course is taking part in an initiative to use contextual data to help us to better understand your achievements in the context of your individual background.
 For further details, please refer to the information about improving access to graduate study in the How to apply section of this page.

 Please be aware that any studentships that are linked to this course may have different or additional requirements and you should read any studentship information carefully before applying.
 Contextual data may also be used in the assessment of studentships.